 But What Does SSL Really Do?

 When the link between browser and website server is ‘SSL’ it ensures that all information passed between the two remain private.
-When a page is only ‘HTTP:’ it is possible that third party computers can get between a browser and website connection and see the information exchanged.
-A huge issue, for instance if a visitor to a website is passing sensitive data like credit card information into a purchase form.
+When a page does not have SSL or maybe only ‘HTTP’ it is possible that third-party computers can get between the browser to website connection and see any information exchanged.
+It’s a huge issue, for instance, if a visitor to a website means to log in or if they share sensitive data like credit card information.
 When SSL is used the information becomes encrypted or unreadable to all but the website host server receiving the information.

 Nowadays Google’s Chrome browser adds an icon upper left to distinguish sites with SSL from those without.
-Some would argue the folks at Google are good samaritans doing their best to inform and motivate safety online.
-Others would argue keeping everyone safe is good for Google’s business.
-It’s likely that no one would argue that safety online is anything but good; so the question becomes how to motivate website owners to set about protecting their visitors?!
-Solution: try the insecure icon (i) Google Chrome now uses to point out that a site is not HTTPS:// in order to help motivate these same website owners.
-And certainly it is good for those of us who’d like to use the Internet without concern for our own information theft.
+Some would argue the folks at Google are doing their best to inform and motivate safety online.
+Others might argue keeping everyone safe is good for Google’s business.
+It’s likely that no one would argue safety online is anything but good.
+Then how do you motivate website owners to set about protecting their visitors with SSL?!
+Solution: try the insecure icon (i) or even warning messages Google’s browser uses to point out that a site is not HTTPS: If people are reluctant to visit the website because of those warnings it will certainly help to motivate website owners to get their SSL.
+And certainly, it is good for those of us who’d like to use the Internet safely, without concern for our own information theft.